phtb233/solvable-games/README.md

   * Nim (SubtractionGame)
   * River Crossing Problem

 The selection monad itself is contained in the module 'GameLogic'.
+[Stack](https://docs.haskellstack.org/en/stable/README/) is recommended for building and executing this code.